top of page

 Biography

 I am originally from the Midwest, I grew up in Indiana and Michigan.
 During my undergraduate years, I was a college football player and three-year letter winner at the University of Michigan.
 After college, I spent two years working in the budding film industry in New Orleans, LA, where I became increasingly engaged with the local art scene.
 For several years, I traveled extensively, connecting with various art communities and participating in local art events.
 This experience fueled my passion for art and led me to pursue a Master of Fine Arts degree at Montana State University, with the goal of becoming a college educator and inspiring young people to pursue artistic careers.
 Currently, I teach at Northern Arizona University and Coconino Community College in Flagstaff, AZ.
 I am also a practicing artist, actively involved in local art events and fundraisers.
-My conceptual interests include media, climate change, and technological innovation.
+My conceptual interests include mass media and technological innovation.
 I am dedicated to fostering creativity and critical thinking in my students, and I am committed to contributing to the vibrant contemporary artistic community both in and outside of the classroom.

 bottom of page